 You can use real locks and keys, such as locks meant for bikes and lockers, but these are often difficult for younger kids to use.
 They can also be scary, so it’s important to know what’s appropriate for your party attendees.

 Homemade Lock & Keys for DIY Escape Rooms

 You can make your own lock and keys for an easier, cheaper, more kid-friendly game.
 There are lots of options for the lock– shoe-boxes, tuber-ware, plastic cups, even a giant bowl.
 You can decorate it like a real lock, make it match the birthday theme, or leave it as a simple container for keys.
 The important thing is that it’s noticeable and that kids can easily put keys inside of it.

 You can be as crafty or as simple as you want with the keys.
 You can make them of cardboard, clay, pipe-cleaners, straws– you could even make them out of paper.
 Just make sure the kids know what they’re looking for!

-Create A Clear End Goal For Kids To Find!
+3. Prize at the Clear End Goal For Kids To Find

 The same goes for the end goal.
 All party participants have to know what it is.
 The front or back door works well because they’re often in the center of the house and easy to find.
 You can decorate it with streamers, banners, and balloons so it’s even more obvious.
 When you’re done, place the lockbox near it.